 Again, Judge O`Toole denied Pepe relief.
 This time he said that he lacked authority to consider the First Step Act`s changes to the sec 851 penalty because Congress didn`t make them retroactive.
 But the First Circuit now says this was wrong and has sent Pepe`s case back to Judge O`Toole for another look.
 United States v.
 Ruvalcaba, 2022 U.S. App.
 LEXIS 4235 (1st Cir.
 Feb.
 15, 2022).

 I`ve had the pleasure of working with Pepe on his case for many years now.
 I`ve come to know him personally and I sincerely believe he has shown that he deserves a second chance.
-The only reason he`s in prison at this point is because the government wanted to punish him for taking his case to trial, a common thing the federal prosecutors like to do in order to coerce guilty pleas.
-Congress recognized this abuse by the government`s prosecutors and has now removed that coercive tool by way of the First Step Act.
-But people like Pepe still languish in prison because Congress didn`t make the change retroactive to undo those unjust sentences forced by vindictive federal prosecutors.
+The only reason he`s in prison at this point is because the government wanted to punish him for taking his case to trial, a common coercion tactic federal prosecutors like to use in order to coerce guilty pleas.
+Congress recognized this abuse by government prosecutors and has now removed that coercive tool by way of the First Step Act.
+But people like Pepe still languish in prison because Congress didn`t make the change retroactive to undo those unjust sentences forced on defendants by vindictive federal prosecutors.

 You can show your support for Pepe and others by urging Judge O`Toole to do the right thing when the case gets back before him in court: